asukakenji/151a48667a3852a43a2028024ffc102e/README.md

 ## License

-Any commercial use of any part in this project is prohibited, except with the prior written approval of the author.
+Any commercial use of this project and products derived from it is prohibited, except with the prior written approval of the author.
+For non-commercial use, the MIT License applies.

 ## Table of Contents